sagemath/trac_to_gh/Issue 1454.md

 # Issue 1454: Change the prompt for sage -sh

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1454

 Original creator: was